venkat3299/planner-app/README.md

-## PlannerApp
+## Trip Planner

-A modern planning app built with Flutter.
+A simple trip planning app built with Flutter.
+Create trips and add itinerary items.
+Data is stored locally using SharedPreferences.